 Step #6 Close The Estate

 After distributing all assets you will submit receipts and records of these actions to the courts and request that the estate be closed – relinquishing your role as executor.

 Probating Without a Will

-When your loved one did not have a Will but still owned property, whether real or personal property, you may need a heirship proceeding.
-In an heirship proceeding, the Court determines who are you loved one’s heirs and what property each heir should receive.
-Depending on the circumstances, heirship proceedings can be a little more complicated.
+When your loved one did not have a will but still owned property, whether real or personal property, you may need a heirship proceeding.
+In an heirship proceeding, the court determines who your loved one’s heirs are and what property each heir should receive.
+Depending on the circumstances, heirship proceedings can become complicated.

-If you have a loved one die without a Will, you should contact Dan Burke.
+If your loved one has passed on without a will, you should contact Dan Burke.